Ekoda/CodeContext/README.md

 To incorporate the LLM tag in your project:
 - Enclose the relevant project context information within `<!--LLM-->` tags in your README file.

-## Configuration

-- To tailor the script to your project’s specific needs, you may modify the `generate_project_snapshot` function in `context.py`.
-- The root directory of your project is specified by the `root_directory` variable in the `__main__` section at the bottom of `context.py`, or it can be passed as an argument when running the script.

 ## Contribution